X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA19particleengine.md

 # Particle engine

-At this moment, whenever the rocket hits the terrain or a player, some particles are created, added to a list and rendered to the screen using additive alpha blending.
+At this moment, whenever the rocket hits the terrain or a player, some particles are created and added to a list and rendered to the screen using additive alpha blending.
 However, the particles are not moving yet, which is what we’re going to solve this chapter.

 ## Evaluating live particles